onepub-dev/dcli/README.md

 # CD/Push/Pop are evil
 The cd, pushd and popd commands of Bash seem like fun but they are actually harbingers of evil.

-DShell supports cd, push and pop but I strongly recommend that you don't use them.

 I know that they are used everywhere and they seem such an elegant solution but in a script they just shouldn't be used.